Frequently Asked Questions about Acupuncture and Chiropractic

 Do you take my insurance?

-We work with insurance companies and are contracted as in-network providers with: Aetna, Blue Cross Blue Shield, Medicare, and United Healthcare.
+We are contracted as in-network providers with: Aetna, Blue Cross Blue Shield, Medicare, and United Healthcare insurance.
+We accept FSA/HSA.
 Your policy may vary, please call us if you're interested in our services.
 With your permission, we will inquire on your behalf to verify your benefits in advance.
 Please know that depending on your policy, you may still be responsible for deductibles, co-pays, or co-insurances.
+For the best answers to your insurance questions, please call the number on the back of your card and ask them!

 What if my insurance does not cover Chiropractic or Acupuncture?

-We apply time-of-service discounts on all services to make care as affordable as possible.
+We do apply a time-of-service discount to make care as affordable as possible.

 What if I don't want my neck/back cracked?